 The cumulative number of Bitcoin transactions at Mt.
 Gox reached about 190,000 BTC in just three hours on July 16.
 This represents a movement in value of more than $12 billion; the transactions took place on July 16.
 The address “Mt.
 Gox: Cold Wallet (1Jbez)” was given 4,641.24 BTC, equivalent to $293.94 million.
 On the other hand, an unidentified address with the ending “BHDct9b” was given 42,587 BTC, equivalent to $2.69 billion.

 The value of the 42,587 Bitcoins held by the “BHDct9b” address, which has not yet been transferred, has decreased due to the market’s worry.
-Nearly immediately after that, 48,641 Bitcoins were sent to an unidentified address, resulting in the loss of $3.07 billion worth of assets from the primary Mt.
+Nearly immediately after that, 48,641 Bitcoins were sent to an unidentified address, losing $3.07 billion worth of assets from the primary Mt.
 Gox wallet.

 Repayment Repercussions

 On July 5, Mt.
-Gox said that it would begin repaying its creditors for their Bitcoin and Bitcoin Cash obligations through permitted cryptocurrency exchanges.
+Gox said it would begin repaying its creditors for their Bitcoin.
+Bitcoin Cash obligations through permitted cryptocurrency exchanges.
 Creditors in need of rehabilitation would receive the funds.
 An attorney named Nobuaki Kobayashi was designated as the Rehabilitation Trustee in the statement, and Mt.
 Gox Company Limited was named as the Rehabilitation Debtor.

-The statement of returns indicates that the remaining creditors for rehabilitation would receive their money “promptly,” provided all of the essential conditions have been satisfied.
-The speedy refunds that were promised may take place before August, given that more than $9 billion worth of Bitcoin was transferred out of the primary Mt.
+The statement of returns indicates that the remaining creditors for rehabilitation would receive.
+Their money “promptly,” provided all the essential conditions have been satisfied.
+The promised speedy refunds may occur before August, given that more than $9 billion worth.
+Bitcoin was transferred from the primary Mt.
 Gox wallet on July 16.